DavidSone11/crewlink_client_ng/readMe.md

 # Setup GIT credentials
 ## set your credential for avoding typeing username and paswrd again and again while push or pull!
-To start you should first add your credentials to git global store to avoid again and again typing your password.
+To start you should first add your credentials to git global store to avoid again and again typing your password. <br />
- > git config --global credential.helper store
+ > git config --global credential.helper store <br />
- > git config --global user.email "you@example.com"
+ > git config --global user.email "you@example.com" <br />
- > git config --global user.name "Your Name"
+ > git config --global user.name "Your Name" <br />